reenas/tlo-task/task1.md

 all[index].completed = true
 console.log(all)
 }
-Here, the markAsComplete() function takes an argument called index.
-It updates the all array using the index, and marks that specific Todo as completed .
+The markAsComplete function takes a single argument index, which is used to access the todo object in the all array and set its completed property to true.

-To complete the todoList function, we will return the all array and add, markAsComplete functions.

 const todoList = () => {
 all = []